Disattiva viewport accessibile

 Are there restrictions for certain categories of vehicles?

-Yes, on the Bormio side, there is a transit ban for vehicles taller than 3.30 m, while on the South Tyrolean side, the ban is for vehicles longer than 10.50 m.
+Yes, on the Bormio side there is a prohibition on transit for vehicles taller than 3.30 m, while on the South Tyrolean side, the prohibition is for vehicles longer than 10.50 m

 Do I need to mount winter tires or have snow chains on board?

-No, but it is recommended to have snow chains due to the altitude of the Pass.
+No, but it is recommended to always carry snow chains due to the altitude of the Pass

-Can I reach the top of the Stelvio Pass by public transport?
+Can I reach the top of the Stelvio Pass using public transport?

 Info & contacts